shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Oh I’m sorry.”
 Reesu turned to Gra, mouth dripping with blood.
 “Did you want some?”

-Gra gave her a face.
+Gra gave her a defeated face.

 Don exited his shop and walked up to Robin Hood.
 “Why, don’t mind if I do!”
 He touched Robin Hood’s corpse and it disappeared.
 Then he went around, poking everyone with blood on them, and cleaning them in an instant.
 Then he went back to his shop.